Himanshusekharsahoo/Linux-Terminal-File-Explorer/README.md

-# 🗂️ Linux Terminal-Based File Explorer
+# 🗂️ Linux Terminal-Based File Explorer( Capstone Project )

 ## 📘 Overview
 This project is a **console-based File Explorer written in C++** that runs exclusively on **Linux operating systems**.
 It allows users to **navigate directories**, **view file details**, and **perform basic file management operations** directly through the terminal interface.